davide-marino00/PBI_DOCS/refac.md

 ```dax
 DIVIDE([Dax_EmpCount]-[Dax_EmpCount_MissingTS],[Dax_EmpCount]) * 100
 ```
 - **DAX Explanation (Generated):** This DAX expression calculates the percentage of employees that are not missing time stamps (TS) compared to the total number of employees.
-Here’s a breakdown of what it does:
+Here’s a breakdown of what each part does:

-1. **[Dax_EmpCount]**: This represents the total count of employees.
+1. **[Dax_EmpCount]**: This represents the total number of employees in the dataset.

-2. **[Dax_EmpCount_MissingTS]**: This represents the count of employees who are missing time stamps.
+2. **[Dax_EmpCount_MissingTS]**: This represents the number of employees who are missing time stamps.

-3. **[Dax_EmpCount] - [Dax_EmpCount_MissingTS]**: This part calculates the number of employees who have valid time stamps by subtracting the count of missing time stamps from the total employee count.
+3. **[Dax_EmpCount] - [Dax_EmpCount_MissingTS]**: This part calculates the number of employees who have valid time stamps by subtracting the number of employees missing time stamps from the total employee count.

-4. **DIVIDE(..., [Dax_EmpCount])**: The `DIVIDE` function takes the number of employees with valid time stamps and divides it by the total number of employees.
-This gives you a fraction that represents the portion of employees with valid time stamps.
+4. **DIVIDE(..., [Dax_EmpCount])**: The DIVIDE function is used to safely perform division.
+It takes the number of employees with valid time stamps (from the previous step) and divides it by the total number of employees.
+This gives us a decimal value representing the proportion of employees with valid time stamps.

-5. **... * 100**: Finally, multiplying by 100 converts that fraction into a percentage.
+5. **... * 100**: Finally, multiplying by 100 converts the decimal proportion into a percentage.

-In summary, this measure calculates the percentage of employees who have valid time stamps, helping the business understand how many employees are properly accounted for in terms of time tracking.
+In summary, this measure calculates the percentage of employees who have valid time stamps, helping the business understand how many employees are accounted for in terms of time tracking.
 A higher percentage indicates better compliance with time tracking requirements.

 **`MissingHoursOut`**